Tools for Teams

 Free/Small Fee Team Meeting Places in San Francisco and on the Peninsula

 This list primarily includes public libraries in San Francisco and on the Peninsula that have free or small fee team meeting spaces available in the evenings and on weekends.
 It includes a number of locations on the Stanford campus.
 If your team would like to meet on campus during regular business hours, you may request that ACT staff reserve a GSB conference room for your team's use by emailing email@example.com and letting us know the day, time, and length of your meeting.
 GSB conference rooms are limited in number and often scheduled well in advance, so let ACT staff know as soon as possible that you'd like to secure a meeting room at the GSB if one is available.

 GSB Library Reference Desk

 The GSB Library reference staff will help you determine the type of data and information needed, identify sources, and structure an approach to your project-specific research.
 This consultation can be performed in person, by telephone, or via email.
 If you visit the library, you can access the databases, including ABI/INFORM for market trends and industry-specific topics from more than 1,500 journals worldwide; a list of leaders from 14 US sectors including nonprofit; census data for social, demographic and economic information; and statistical data on companies, industries and markets.
-Contact Kathy Long, the Director of GSB Library at +1-650-725-2002 or by email for an appointment with a reference librarian.
+Contact Paul Reist, Manager of Research & Information Services, at +1-650-725-2003 or by email for an appointment with a reference librarian.
 Time may be limited to an hour.